-The composites are consolidated by heat treatment up to about 200 °C and by high temperature treatment up to 2400 °C conversed into CMC.
+The composites are consolidated by heat treatment up to about 200 °C and by high-temperature treatment up to 2400 °C conversed into CMC.
 By means of mechanical processing of individual components and high temperature joining techniques, Fraunhofer-Center HTL can create very complex component geometries.
 Ceramic coatings enable use under corrosive environmental conditions and thus an increase in service life.
-An advanced 5-axis machining center is at disposal for the intermediate and finishing processes.
+An advanced 5-axis machining centre is at disposal for the intermediate and finishing processes.
 When needed, Fraunhofer-Center HTL also offers a concept to small-series production of components after successful prototype manufacturing.
 The manufacturing can be completed customer-specifically by quality assurance measures.
 Hence a transfer of results and technology into the production scale is possible.

 Characterization of CMC